m3mentomor1/Pneumonia_Detection_with_Lightweight-CNN-Models/README.md

 # Pneumonia Detection with Lightweight CNN Models

 ### 🧐 I. Overview
-This repository contains a project focused on identifying the presence of pneumonia in chest X-ray images.
-Each image can be classified into one of three categories: **Bacterial Pneumonia**, **Viral Pneumonia**, or **Normal**.
+This project aims to compare the performance of lightweight CNN models in identifying the presence of pneumonia in chest X-ray images, categorizing them into three classes: **Bacterial Pneumonia**, **Viral Pneumonia**, or **Normal**.

-This project leverages 3 models trained via transfer learning.
-These models are adapted from the following pre-trained lightweight convolutional neural network (CNN) architectures to perform multiclass image classification:
+Three lightweight convolutional neural network (CNN) architectures are employed & fine-tuned through transfer learning for multiclass image classification on chest X-ray images.
 - MobileNet-V2
 - ShuffleNet-V2
-- SqueezeNet 1.1
+- SqueezeNet

-All models are trained using identical batch sizes, epochs, & data preprocessing techniques to ensure a fair comparison of their performance.
+To ensure a fair evaluation, all models have undergone training with the same batch sizes, epochs, & data preprocessing techniques.

 ----------------------